 So you’ve successfully succeeded in identifying the triggers that cause reinforcement of your habit, well done, that’s a huge step.
 The next step is to replace the habit with something else.
 Every time we remove a bad habit, we leave an empty space in the brain.
 Remember, the habit served a purpose (dealing with stress, making you feel good, relieving boredom etc.) Removing it creates a void which needs to be filled with something else.
 I say this because leaving an empty space can and has led people to fall back into their old ways, just look at cigarette smokers who try to go cold turkey, the stats say the success rates of using this method are far lower.

 For those who may like returning to music as comfort, we can try to alter this habit by trying to replace the music with Qur’an instead, interesting and enjoyable Islamic lectures or alternatively sounds of nature if you need something to calm you down.
 Another example is of those who fall into pornography, aim to find a rewarding alternative, with something that keeps your mind and body busy, with activities like exercise.
 Creative work will do too, as it is mentally stimulating like writing and painting.
-Therefore
+Therefore, the goal should be to change the habit instead of erasing the habit.
+Find something that will help you shift your focus away from the habit itself.
+For smokers who might be craving nicotine, substitute with breathing exercises.
+Every time the need to smoke arises, continually do your breathing excises until the craving is manageable.

 On this note, there’s one particular method I find useful when it came to laziness in salah.
 At times we lose focus and sincerity.
 In the worse cases, you might forget a prayer or group of prayers entirely.
 To combat this, every time you hear the adhaan, before giving yourself time to think, work on your reaction time, action versus thinking.
 Before you have time to think about all the reasons you have to not pray in that moment, get up and pray immediately!